-Personnel expenses for salaries are allocated based on job descriptions and management estimates of time spent on particular activities.
+Personnel expenses for salaries are allocated based on the employee's function and management estimates of time spent on particular activities.
 Personnel expenses for salaries are divided into employee categories (executive, teachers, support staff, etc.) and then a percentage of time spent on program services, general and administrative activities, and fundraising activities is applied.
 All other personnel expenses (employee benefits, payroll taxes, staff development) are allocated based on the weighted average allocation of the direct salaries.